mmanos/laravel-casset/README.md

 * Minify output.
 * Accept assets from Laravel package public directories. `"package::/js/file.js"`
 * Define dependencies for an asset.
+* Define global dependencies for all assets of the same file type.

 Installation via Composer
 -------------------------